ignite/cli/docs/guide/loan.md

 ## Scaffold the Module

-Scaffold the module to create a new `loan` module inside the `x` directory:
+Scaffold the module to create a new `loan` module.
+Following the Cosmos SDK convention, all modules are scaffolded inside the `x` directory:

 ```bash
 starport scaffold module loan --dep bank